Domineering

 Domineering (also called Stop-Gate or Crosscram) is a mathematical game that can be played on any collection of squares on a sheet of graph paper.
-For example, it can be played on a 6×6 square, a rectangle, an entirely irregular polyomino, or a combination of any number of such components.
+For example, it can be played on a 6×6 square, a rectangle, a polyomino, or a combination of any number of such components.
 Two players have a collection of dominoes which they place on the grid in turn, covering up squares.
 One player places tiles vertically, while the other places them horizontally.
 (Traditionally, these players are called "Left" and "Right", respectively, or "V" and "H".
 Both conventions are used in this article.)

 As in most games in combinatorial game theory, the first player who cannot move loses.

 Domineering is a partisan game, in that players use different pieces: the impartial version of the game is Cram.

 Basic examples

-Single box
+Single box and empty game

 Other than the empty game, where there is no grid, the simplest game is a single box.

-In this game, clearly, neither player can move.
-Since it is a second-player win, it is therefore a zero game.
+In both games, clearly, neither player can move.
+Since these are a second-player win, they are zero games.